automl/amltk/CONTRIBUTING.md

 We use `squash-merge` from feature branches to keep the commit log to the `convential-commits` standard.
 This helps automate systems.

+Please familiarize yourself with conventional commits and ensure that the PR is up-to-date with the `main` branch before merging.

+There should be no manual versioning, as this will take place during releases automatically.

 In the case of staling PR's, these will likely need a forceful rebase from the `main` branch.
 This often has a negative impact on the commit history of a pull request but this will be removed by `squash-merge`.